Solvent detergent (S/D) treated plasma (Octaplasma)

 5. Theusinger, O.M., Baulig, W., Seifert, B., et al. Relative concentrations of haemostatic factors and cytokines in solvent/detergent-treated and fresh-frozen plasma.
 British journal of anaesthesia 106, 505-511 (2011).

 6. Green, L., Bolton-Maggs, P., Beattie, C., et al. British Society of Haematology Guidelines on the spectrum of fresh frozen plasma and cryoprecipitate products: their handling and use in various patient groups in the absence of major bleeding.
-British journal of haematology 181, 54-67 (2018).
+British Journal of Haematology 181, 54-67 (2018).

 7. Atreya, C., Glynn, S., Busch, M., et al. Proceedings of the Food and Drug Administration public workshop on pathogen reduction technologies for blood safety 2018 (Commentary, p.
 3026).
 Transfusion 59, 3002-3025 (2019).